Chent03/Alpha-React/README.md

-# Alpa Full Stack Assignment
+# Alpha Full Stack Assignment

 This is for Alpha's coding assignment, using Node.js, Express, Mongo, and React.